holybiber/flutter_intro/README.md

 Result: The variable changes as expected but apparently the widget doesn't get redrawn...

 Fix: We need to call `setState()` in order for the main view to get redrawn!

+## Testing
+When flutter created the project with simple example code it also added a test - let's look at it: [test/widget_test.dart](test/widget_test.dart)
+This is pretty amazing: With just some lines of code we can test a lot of our application and make sure the UI behaves as expected.

+Note that we need to use `await` so that the next frame gets drawn and the changes are visible.

+Let's now add some more lines to test the functionality we added in the previous steps.
+Important: `tester.pump()` forwards just one frame.
+It case of animations, many new frames are generated and in order to wait for the completion of the animation, we need to use `tester.pumpAndSettle()`!